pranavramachandra1/pranavramachandra1.github.io/_pages/about.md

 I've spent a lot of time as an engineer and experimentalist, and I've also found a strong passion in software engineering.
 My engineering internship experiences include process engineering at Chevron, and cell engineering & data science at Tesla.
 I've also spent 3 years studying liquid-state lithium ion batteries in the McCloskey Group on various projects and my own.

-**Currently, I am a software engineering intern at Quantumscape**, where I am working on tools for engineers to interface with their data, and I am developing a deep learning model that predicts the number of cycles a cell will last based on time series electrical data.
+**I recently finished a software engineering internship at Quantumscape**, where I was working on tools for engineers to interface with their data.
+I also developed a deep learning model that predicts the number of cycles a cell will last based on time series electrical data, and working on detecting hardward anomalies using image transformations of electrical signal data.

 Outside of my career, I love **weightlifting, running, hiking**, and pretty much anything outdoors.
 I am a huge **Chicago Bulls** fan, and a hopeful Bears fan.
 I am also an **amateur DJ** (please feel free to checkout my mixes under [chia p](https://soundcloud.com/pranav-ramachandra))!